asphalt-framework/asphalt/docs/userguide/architecture.rst

 is finished.

-In order to speed up the startup process and to prevent any deadlocks, components should try to publish any resources as soon as possible before requesting any.
+In order to speed up the startup process and to prevent any deadlocks, components should try to add any resources as soon as possible before requesting any.
 If two or more components end up waiting on each others' resources, the application will fail to start due to timeout errors.
-Also, if a component needs to perform lengthy operations like connection validation on network clients, it should publish all its resources first to avoid said timeouts.
+Also, if a component needs to perform lengthy operations like connection validation on network clients, it should add all its resources first to avoid said timeouts.

 .. hint::
     It is a good idea to use `type hints`_ with typeguard_ checks